-Tacoma Power offers a seven-year, zero-interest loan to qualifying owners of single family homes and multifamilybuildings (two to four units) who want to upgrade to a ductless heat pump heating system, install replacement windows or add insulation.
+Tacoma Power offers a seven-year, zero-interest loan to qualifying owners of single family homes, multifamily buildings (two to four units) and condo property owners who want to upgrade to a ductless heat pump heating system, install replacement windows or add insulation.

 To qualify, homes must be heated with permanently installed electric heat.